YorkURobotics/Software-Team-Entrance-Task-ROS/README.md

 ## Task Overview

 To effectively operate our rover in the field, it's crucial to have the ability to calculate the distance and heading to objects of interest relative to the rover.
 This information is valuable for many applications such as aligning radio equipment and autonomous traversal.
 The responsibility of acquiring and publishing this information has fallen to you.
-Your task is to create a ROS2 node that performs this calculation and provides real-time updates to the rover's control system on the location of a communications dish based on the recieved position of the rover.
+Your task is to create a ROS2 node that performs this calculation and provides real-time updates to the rover's control system on the location of a communications dish based on the received position of the rover.
 Below you will find a breakdown of the critical components, requirements, and steps involved.

 ## Workplace Structure